felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 FFT interpolation yields worse results compared to spline interpolation as benchmarks show @samaniego2024topovis[p.42].

 ===== Updated gmap
+As the resolution could be upscaled through interpolation, a discontinuity could be notices at $s=plus.minus 0.5$ in CHEASE geometry visualizations.
+This is likely caused by an error in the calculation of $zeta$-shift, which involves a numerical integration as specified in @eq:G:chease.
-The definition of `gmap` in GKW has been changed during the creation of this thesis to make the calculation of $zeta$-shift independent of geometry.
+To avoid the need for this numerical integration, the definition of `gmap` in GKW has been changed.
+This makes the calculation of $zeta$-shift independent of geometry.
-Because of this the method `shift_zeta` is adjusted accordingly.
+The method `shift_zeta` is adjusted accordingly to always calculate $zeta$-shift using the general formula

+$ zeta_s = -phi/(2 pi) + G(psi, s) $

+The function $G(psi,s)$ is calculated accordingly depending on the geometry by GKW during runtime and saved to `gmap`.
-Additionally the flag `--legacy-gmap` is added to allow for downward compatibility.
+To provide backward compatibility, the flag `--legacy-gmap` is added.
 Setting this restores legacy behavior to calculate $zeta$-shift depending on the geometry as specified in @sec:background:topovis:zeta-shift.

 ===== Optimizations
-While the original version, solves several calculations iteratively using `for`-loops, the new code is optimized use vectorization instead.
+While the original version, solves several calculations iteratively using `for`-loops, the new code is optimized to use vectorization instead.
 One example of this is the interpolation of the potential in the non-linear case, which is now done on a three-dimensional grid using the RGI.

 Additionally, the two import functions for the real and imaginary fourier coefficients are combined into one to avoid reshaping `parallel.dat` multiple times.